 - The infertile phase at the beginning of each cycle, including menstruation

 - And the infertile phase after ovulation until the next menstruation, called the luteal phase

 The above graphic illustrates the individual processes of the female monthly cycle and shows how they are reflected in the temperature curve.
 For this example, we use an average 28 day cycle where ovulation takes place on the 14th day.
 Please be aware that this is a statistical example, most women have cycles that vary by a few days and ovulation varies from cycle to cycle.

-This is the pattern on which the computer bases its calculations to specifically filter out the days of a cycle when intercourse could lead to pregnancy.
-In this fertile window, you are free to choose whether you abstain from sex, use a barrier method of contraception, or plan for a baby.
+This is the pattern on which the computer bases its calculations.
+In this fertile window, you are free to choose what is right for you.

 Cycle irregularities are common; not every woman has a regular cycle.
 There are many factors that can alter the regularity of the menstrual cycle, including illness, travel, hormonal imbalances, stress, extended partying, sleeplessness, dietary factors, and more.
 The computer will predict the course of the cycle based upon the user’s unique cycle history, but current fertility indicators are based upon the temperature readings that have been entered for the current cycle.

 These calculations are made for each individual woman and comprise the typical highs and lows of the temperature curve before and after ovulation.
 Lady-Comp analyzes each temperature reading for accuracy.
 If it detects an occasional outlier, it will be ignored and will not influence the calculations of your daily fertility diagnosis.

 The female cycle can be thrown out of balance.
 This can be observed particularly in situations of physical and emotional stress.
 For many women, situations such as an exam, moving or even a vacation can delay or even completely suppress ovulation and/or menstruation.

 What can affect the menstrual cycle?